-In the years following Black Sabbath, Geoff Nicholls continued to write and play music which included touring with former Sabbath vocalist Tony Martin and recording with legendary drummer Cozy Powell.
+In the years following Black Sabbath, Geoff Nicholls continued to write and play music which included touring with former Sabbath vocalist Tony Martin with whom Geoff had also recorded with legendary drummer Cozy Powell.
 Although he didn't smoke, Geoff was diagnosed with lung cancer two years ago and despite treatment, passed away on January 28, 2016.

 My condolence goes out to the family and friends of Geoff Nicholls.
 Johnny Neal who was a long-time friend of Geoff's has written a few words as follows:

 Geoff's partner Gloria is a good friend of my wife, Maggie and they regularly attend a spiritualist church so I have been kept up to date with Geoff's condition, but it was still an almighty shock when he finally passed.

 The memories I have got of Geoff are wonderful as he joined my band and became an integral part of it at the height of "Johnny Neal and The Starliners" fame and we went on via Opportunity Knocks to get a recording contact and release "Put Your Hand In The Hand" which was released world-wide.